 And, as your dreams shift and change, it’s easy to revisit your journal and add new details.

-Both the act of writing in your journal and rereading your past entries can help you manifest your goals with the Law of Attraction.
+Writing in your journal, rereading past entries, and setting goals can all help manifest your goals with the Law of Attraction.

 Recording your Memories

 My journals are for me.
 I frequently flip through them to revisit my memories.
 It’s nice to have a record of the details of an event or moment so that I can relive that memory more fully.
 And because my journals are for my own eyes only, I’m more free about writing down my thoughts and feelings too.

 Some people choose to use their personal diaries as a way to preserve their memories for their children or grandchildren.
 If that floats your boat, there’s no reason why you can’t do it.

 Life story diaries can be absolutely fascinating and the diary of Samuel Pepys is one that illustrates British life in the 1600s so well.
 He was an English naval administrator and Member of Parliament, with his extraordinary diary being celebrated as one of the best of all time.
 Historians have used his dairy as a valuable source of information about London life at that time, including important events such as the Great Plague and the Great Fire of London.
 It also gives a great insight into the minds of men at that time.